Around the Corner – Around the Globe

-If you are interested in franchise opportunities, you might want to read our corporate brochure and send us a message using the form below or e-mails us at firstname.lastname@example.org.
+If you are interested in franchise opportunities in Ireland, please send us a message using the form below or e-mail us at firstname.lastname@example.org.

-The concept of Estate Agency Franchise although relatively new in Ireland is more mature and common place in other jurisdictions or other countries particularly the United States.
+The concept of Estate Agency Franchise in Ireland has become more mature, it is still more common place in other jurisdictions or other countries, particularly the United States.

-The common brand enables all participants in the franchising system to benefit from advertising and good will generated from the operation of each unit whether operated by franchisees or the franchisor.
-Since consumers are brand driven, this larger, more recognised name created by common use of the franchise logo tends to drive customers to the franchised business.
+The common brand enables all participants in the franchising system to benefit from advertising and good will generated from the operation of each unit, whether operated by franchisees or the franchisor.
+Since consumers are brand driven, this larger, more recognized name created by common use of the franchise logo tends to drive customers to the franchised business.

-Franchisors usually levy an initial franchise fee followed by monthly royalty and advertising fees.
+Franchisors usually levy an initial franchise fee, followed by monthly royalty and advertising fees.
 There are a few different options on the initial franchise fee that can be explored.
-There is also monthly royalty payments based on gross revenue which cover national advertising and marketing for the brand and other fees may be levied for the licence to the technology provided, and ongoing training.
-This pooling of resources allows franchisees access to business systems that are ordinarily the province much larger organisations.
+There are also monthly royalty payments based on gross revenue which cover national advertising and marketing for the brand and other fees may be levied for the licence to the technology provided, and ongoing training.
+This pooling of resources allows franchisees access to business systems that are ordinarily the province of much larger organizations.

-Most estate agency organisations require franchisees to contribute to regional or national advertising funds and also to spend money promoting the brand locally.
-The benefits of cooperative advertising in franchise systems arise both from the increase number of advertisements that multiple contributors can buy, and also from professional advertising agencies, market research, public relations, and other support.
+Most estate agency organizations require franchisees to contribute to regional or national advertising funds, and also to spend money promoting the brand locally.
+The benefits of cooperative advertising in franchise systems arise both from the increase in number of advertisements that multiple contributors can buy, and also from professional advertising agencies, market research, public relations, and other support.

-After the franchise agreements have been signed most estate agency franchisors will help franchisees to develop or revise business plans.
+After the franchise agreements have been signed, most estate agency franchisors will help franchisees to develop or revise business plans.
 Training and orientation of the franchisors business systems will be delivered within the first few months to the manager/owner of the franchisee company and in cooperation with the manager/owner, training will be delivered to the sales agents and administrative staff.
-Some estate agency franchisors also employ business consultants to liaise with the franchisees on an ongoing basis to assist them to grow innovate and increase their market share.

-One of the most valuable forms of business consultation available to estate agency franchisee arises from the relationship one franchisee develops with other franchisees within the network.
-Whether they meet locally, regionally nationally or internationally franchisees in the same system develop a kinship and collegiality arising from the way they address similar problems.
-Most franchise organisations have formal and informal franchisee networks, within which franchisees are typically willing to share their experiences with their colleagues.
+One of the most valuable forms of business consultation available to an estate agency franchisee arises from the relationship one franchisee develops with other franchisees within the network.
+Whether they meet locally, regionally nationally or internationally, franchisees in the same system develop a kinship and collegiality arising from the way they address similar problems.
+Most franchise organizations have formal and informal franchisee networks, within which franchisees are typically willing to share their experiences with their colleagues.

-So if you are considering expanding your estate agency business or setting up then you should consider franchising.
-We think it will even make your bank manager smile.
+So if you are considering expanding your estate agency business or setting up, then you should consider franchising.